 We enjoy lots of space at St. Joseph's.
 There is a demountable building and separate Nursery and Reception block.
-We have two large playgrounds for Infants and Juniors and a Forest school area complete with a Peace garden and outside learning area.

-In addition to this we have an outside prayer and reflection area and an allotment.
-We also have access to Coed Gwilym Park next door through a coded gate where there is plenty of apparatus to play on and fields for outdoor sports including a basket ball area, tennis courts and bowls field.
+We have two large playgrounds for Foundation Phase and Key Stage 2.
+We also have a Forest school area complete with a Peace Mala garden and outside learning area.
+In addition to this we have an outside prayer and reflection area.
+We have access to Coed Gwilym Park next door through a coded gate where there is plenty of apparatus to play on and fields for outdoor sports including a basket- ball area, tennis courts and bowls field.